MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 On iOS and Windows, you can employ custom fonts in ```Label``` controls simply by adding font files to the projects and referencing them in the controls' ```FontFamily``` properties.
 On Android, it's not that simple.
 Code is required to load the font, create a ```Typeface``` object from it, and assign it to the control's ```Typeface``` property.
 A custom effect is the perfect tool for accomplishing this.
 Effects allow you to customize controls on a per-platform basis without writing full-blown renderers.
 They are typically simpler than custom renderers, and they can accept parameters as well.

-In this exercise, you will update the ```Label``` controls that display altitude, descent rate, and thrust to use a digital font that resembles characters on an LCD display.
+In this exercise, you will update the ```Label``` controls that display altitude, descent rate, and thrust in the Drone Lander app to use a digital font that resembles characters on an LCD display.
 And to ensure that it works on Android, you will write a custom effect.

 1. In Solution Explorer, right-click the **DroneLander (Portable)** project and use the **Add** > **New Folder** command to add a folder named "Effects" to the project.